gammasoft71/Examples_Win32/Win32.Gui/README.md

 This project run only on Windows with [Visual Studio](https://www.visualstudio.com) and [CMake](https://cmake.org).

-See [Windows Controls](https://docs.microsoft.com/en-us/windows/win32/controls/window-controls) for more informations.
+See [Desktop App User Interface](https://docs.microsoft.com/en-us/windows/win32/windows-application-ui-development) for more informations.